-The Director of Student Development will administer the Student Code of Conduct.
+The Director of Student Experience will administer the Student Code of Conduct.
 The responsibilities of these individuals or entities are briefly defined as follows:

-The Director of Student Development will represent Oak Point University in student disciplinary matters and act as hearing officer for students in their respective programs.
+The Director of Student Experience will represent Oak Point University in student disciplinary matters and act as hearing officer for students in their respective programs.

-The responsibilities of the Director of Student Development include preparing notices of violation, collecting information, conducting administrative discipline hearings, making decisions related to disciplinary outcomes, and performing other functions as required in the discipline process.
+The responsibilities of the Director of Student Experience include preparing notices of violation, collecting information, conducting administrative discipline hearings, making decisions related to disciplinary outcomes, and performing other functions as required in the discipline process.

 Oak Point University Discipline Panel hears appeals of disciplinary decisions rendered by the Hearing Officers.
 The appeal can be initiated by the Respondent(s) or the Complainant(s).
 The Panel shall consist of three (3) faculty members and one administrator.
-The Panel is chaired by the administrative member who is appointed by the Vice President of Student & Employee Affairs.
+The Panel is chaired by the administrative member who is appointed by the Senior Vice President.